-- The first is fall prevention equipment.
-Guardrails and coverings at floor openings and safetyinterlock gates on elevated platforms are designed to prevent falls.
-A body harness worn by workers can also be used to tether them to an area away from the fall hazard. - The second is fall arrest equipment.
-These systems are designed to save the worker if they fall.
-A worker may wear personal protective equipment consisting of a body harness and lanyard attached to a lifeline or an anchor point.
+Fall protection equipment is broadly divided into two categories.
+The first category is fall prevention equipment.
+Guardrails and coverings at floor openings and safety-interlock gates on elevated platforms are designed to prevent falls.
+A body harness worn by the worker can also be used to tether him/her to an area away from the fall hazards.

+The second category is fall arrest equipment, which is designed to save the worker if he/she falls.
+He/she may wear personal protective equipment consisting of a body harness and lanyard attached to a lifeline or an anchor point,.
+Another option is to have a net slung below the work area to protect the worker.